honeyMead/gmtk-2022/readme.md

 WASD or arrow keys to move.
 Space or CTRL to mirror cam.
 R to restart the current level.
+Q or X to make the die transparent.

 ## Attribution